cinchy-co/Documentation/cql/the-basics-of-cql/cinchy-supported-functions/string-functions.md

 Is the number of places to the right of the decimal point. _decimal_ must be less than or equal to 16.
 If _decimal_ is more than 16 then the result is truncated to sixteen places to the right of the decimal point.‌

-#### Return Types <a href="#return-types-18" id="return-types-18"></a>
+#### Return types <a href="#return-types-18" id="return-types-18"></a>

 varchar‌

 #### Example <a href="#examples-18" id="examples-18"></a>

-The following example converts an expression that is made up of five digits and a decimal point to a six-position character string.
+The following example converts an expression that's made up of five digits and a decimal point to a six-position character string.
 The fractional part of the number is rounded to one decimal place.

 ```sql
 SELECT STR(345.67, 6, 1);